MukeshKumarS/handling-large-files-sample/README.md

 The IBM MobileFirst Foundation client API `WLResourceRequest` is not optimized for handling very large files since the request/response content is loaded entirely into memory.
 `WLResourceRequest` API for iOS offers a helper `WLResourceRequest.sendWithDelegate` API that allows downloading of large files.

-This sample shows a method for handling large files which can be applied to all platforms supported by IBM MobileFirst Foundation.
+This sample shows a method for handling large files which can be applied to all native platforms supported by IBM MobileFirst Foundation.

 ## Components
 * A Foundation Java Adapter implementing two endpoints.
 One for downloading a large file and second for uploading a large file.